Big Quantum cohomology of orbifold spheres: Introduction

 \subsection{Acknowledgments}

 The authors express their gratitude to Kenji Fukaya and Yong-Geun Oh for useful discussions on virtual perturbation schemes.
 C.-H. Cho was supported by the NRF grant funded by the Korea government(MSIT) (No. 2017R1A22B4009488).
-H. Hong is supported by the Yonsei University Research Fund of 2019 (2019-22-0008).
-S.-C. Lau is supported by Simons Collaboration Grant.
+H. Hong and C.-H. Cho are supported by the NRF grant funded by the Korea government(MSIT) (No.2020R1A5A1016126).
+S.-C. Lau is partially funded by Travel Support for Mathematicians of Simons Foundation.